-MCWH is a national, community-based organisation which is led by and for women from immigrant and refugee backgrounds.
-We are committed to advancing the health and wellbeing of immigrant and refugee women, through our leadership, education and advocacy: our experiences, our stories and our voices.
+Multicultural Centre for Women’s Health (MCWH) is a national, community-based organisation which is led by and for women from immigrant and refugee backgrounds.
+We are committed to advancing the health and wellbeing of immigrant and refugee women, through our research, leadership, education and advocacy: our experiences, our stories and our voices.

-MCWH works together with immigrant and refugee women, community organisations, health practitioners, employers, communities and governments to achieve equity and improve health and wellbeing for immigrant and refugee women.
+MCWH works together with immigrant and refugee women, community organisations, health practitioners, employers, communities and governments to build and share knowledge, achieve equity and improve health and wellbeing for immigrant and refugee women.

 Our goal from 2016-2020 is to magnify, focus and celebrate our significant and positive impact on immigrant and refugee women’s health and wellbeing across Australia.

-You can read a more detailed history of the organisation by clicking the document link below.
+You can read a more detailed history of the organisation by viewing or downloading a PDF document here.